OPEN-NEXT/Skillmatching/README.md

 ## INSTRUCTIONS TO USE

-In this section classes from the code are mentioned and code lines are reffered to.
-To better understand the usage section it is advised here, to study the class diagram and the descriptions of the classes functions from the DESIGN NOTE section of the repository. <br>
+**In this section classes from the code are mentioned and code lines are reffered to.
+To better understand the usage section it is advised here, to study the class diagram and the descriptions of the classes functions from the DESIGN NOTE section of the repository.** <br><br>
 The demonstrator has two the main functions instantiation and querying.
 Each of their usages are described below:<br>

   **i.
 Instantiation** <br><p>